-In \cite{Dekking81}, Dekking initiated the investigation of the factor complexity for the Oldenburger-Kolakoski word $\kappa$.
-His strategy was to introduce a finite version of smooth words that are expected to be exactly the factors of $\kappa$, we call them \textit{f-smooth} words.
-In this subsection we introduce the infinite smooth words as a generalization of the word $\kappa$ and the f-smooth words over any binary alphabet.
-We then detail how f-smooth words are related to smooth words and we state the conjecture and results about the complexity of f-smooth words.
+In \cite{Dekking81}, Dekking initiated the investigation of the factor complexity of the Oldenburger-Kolakoski sequence $\kappa$.
+His strategy was to introduce the computable set of \textit{smooth words}, which are expected to be exactly the factors of $\kappa$.
+In this subsection we introduce the smooth sequences as a generalization of the sequence $\kappa$ and the smooth words over any binary alphabet.
+We then detail how smooth words are related to smooth sequences and we state the conjectures and results about the complexity of smooth words.